Tool Policies

 Connector Template Policies

-When using a connector template (Salesforce, Copilot, ServiceNow), policies are automatically created with is_auto_generated: true.
+When using one of the 11 connector templates, policies are automatically created with is_auto_generated: true.
 These follow best practices:

 - Read operations → ALLOW or LOG_ONLY